 - Town Clerk - The clerk maintains all town records and documents all actions and votes of the town meeting.

-- Town Moderator - The moderator stands in the center at the podium and directs the progress of the meeting.
+- Town Moderator - The moderator stands in the center of the stage at the podium and directs the progress of the meeting.
 Anyone wishing to speak at the meeting stands up or raises their hand and is called on by the moderator.

 - Advisory Committee - This committee has spent extensive time balancing the budget, reviewing and studying all articles in the warrant.
 They are responsible for providing recommended action on all articles.
 While their recommendations should be well considered by all, you are free to vote in agreement or disagreement with them.
 The finance director sits with the Advisory Committee.